Sudipta-Sen/SystemDesignMasterClass/StorageEngines-II/Session1.md

         4. For each request, the server checks if the word exists in the index.
             - If the word is not found in the index, it returns a 404 error.
             - Otherwise the server retrieves the corresponding byte location from the index, reads the meaning from that position from network storage and sends it back to the user.

+## Handling Updates and Writes in a Dictionary API

+Now that we have sorted out the read operations for our API server, let’s shift focus to write operations, specifically handling weekly updates.
+As illustrated in Pic-6, we have a data.dict file representing the current dictionary, while the changelog contains updated meanings for existing words, as well as new words and their meanings.

+### Challenges in Updating an Entry:

+Let's explore the challenges involved in updating a word, say "ball."

+1. **Space Management for Updates:**

+    Suppose the updated meaning for "ball" requires 10 more bytes than the existing entry.
+To accommodate the new meaning by overwriting the old one, we would need to right-shift every byte after the modified key by 10B to create space.
+The complexity of this operation is high because, in the worst case, it might involve shifting all the bytes in the dictionary, which could be up to 1TB in size.
+On average, we might shift 0.5TB per word.
+If the changelog contains 100 words, this could result in 50TB of disk I/O—a significant cost in performance.
+After each update, we would also need to update the index to reflect the new positions.

+    Overwriting the new meaning without shifting might overwrite parts of the next word, and unlike memory (RAM), where inserting data is straightforward, we can't easily do the same on disk.

+2. **Insertion of New Words:**

+    For new entries, we would need to shift bytes after the insertion point, similarly creating inefficiency.

+3. **Index Updates:**

+    After such operations, we would also need to update the index to reflect new positions.

+### Improvement with Merge Sort:

+Instead of right-shifting, a more efficient approach is to use merge sort:

+- Both `data.dict` and the changelog are sorted, allowing us to merge them into a new `data.dict` file.

+- The time complexity is `O(n+m)`, where `n` is the number of entries in `data.dict` and `m` is the number of entries in the changelog.

+- This approach processes the entire dictionary only once, regardless of how many updates are in the changelog, which drastically reduces the data movement compared to shifting bytes.
+In the previous approach the same operation is performed for each entry in change log.

+- How does merging work?

+    We use a two-pointer approach.
+If both the dictionary and changelog contain a particular key, we take the updated entry from the changelog; otherwise, we take whichever file has the relevant data.

+### **Weekly Update Process:**

+Suppose this merging happens every Sunday.
+The process would be as follows:
+1. Spin up a weekly update server.
+2. Fetch the changelog.
+3. Download the actual dictionary file.
+4. Perform the merge operation.
+5. Upload the latest dictionary file to the database and delete the older version.

+### **Handling Index and API Server Synchronization:**

+When the new dictionary is uploaded, the index of the unchanged words might change due to updates.
+The API server needs to reload the new index to ensure it's serving accurate data.

+- **Pull-based Approach:**

+    The API server checks the current version of the file in storage and compares it to the version in the header it has.
+If there’s a mismatch, it reloads the index.
+However, polling too frequently wastes bandwidth, and polling too infrequently might lead to serving stale data for a longer time.
+The only way to avoid this issue is by replacing the old dictionary file with the new one, rather than using a new name.

+- **Push-based Approach:**

+    The update server pushes notifications to API servers.
+However, some servers may receive the update while others might not due to failures.
+To avoid this, a new file name can be used.
+Servers that get the update will read from the new file, while others will continue reading from the old one.
+However, the challenge is how the servers reading the old file will eventually switch.
+To address this, we could think of using a pub/sub model, but that increases infrastructure costs significantly for just a weekly update.

+    - **The Solution - Meta.json File:**

+        Instead of complex mechanisms, we can use a meta.json file that contains the S3 path of the latest dictionary file.
+When a new API server spins up, it reads the meta.json file to get the S3 path, loads the index, and starts serving requests.
+For older servers, we can use a rolling update process.
+After the weekly update server finishes uploading the new dictionary and updating the meta.json file, it triggers a Jenkins deployment.
+This deployment deletes old API servers and spins up new ones, which automatically read the latest file.

+### Storage and Compute Separation:

+Here, we've built a system that can efficiently query data stored in S3 with a pointed read operation—given a word, it returns the meaning.
+This system can be useful for key-value pairs that are infrequently accessed, whereas frequently accessed data might reside in a system like DynamoDB.
+For example, recent Amazon orders might be stored in DynamoDB, while older orders (3+ months) could be stored in S3, reducing infrastructure costs.

+## Handling Deletions in Changelog:

+The changelog can also contain deletion markers.
+We can use markers like 1 for new words, 2 for updated words, and 3 for deleted words.
+While merging, any word with a 3 marker will be skipped, effectively removing it from the new dictionary.

+This approach optimizes the update process while keeping the API servers in sync with the latest data efficiently and cost-effectively.